Fahani/webrobocomp.github.io/page4.md

 </div>

 1. Wrap the input layer of the network in separate cv::Mat objects (one per channel).
-This way we save one memcpy operation and ww donít need to rely on cudaMemcpy2D.
+This way we save one memcpy operation and ww don‚Äôt need to rely on cudaMemcpy2D.
 The last preprocessing operation will write the separate channels directly to the input layer.

 <div class="highlighter-rouge">